iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 #### Generation

-The following steps MUST be taken to generate a valid Tag:
+The following steps MUST be taken to generate a valid tag:
 * Generate an asymmetric keypair using a supported verification method type.
 * Hash the public key using `BLAKE2b-256` then encode it using [Base58-BTC](https://tools.ietf.org/id/draft-msporny-base58-01.html).

-This public key MUST be embedded into the DID Document (See [CRUD: Create](#Create)).
+This public key MUST be embedded into the DID Document (see [CRUD: Create](#create)).

 ## DID Messages

 DID Documents associated with the `did:iota` method consist of a chain of data messages, called "DID messages", published to a Tangle.
 The Tangle has no understanding of DID messages and acts purely as an immutable database.
 The chain of DID messages and the resulting DID Document must therefore be validated on the client side.

 A DID message can be part of one of two different message chains, the "Integration Chain" (Int Chain) and the "Differentiation Chain" (Diff Chain).
-The Integration Chain is a chain of "DID Integration Messages" that contain JSON formatted DID Documents as per the W3C standard for DID.
+The Integration Chain is a chain of "Integration DID Messages" that contain JSON formatted DID Documents as per the W3C standard for DID.
 The Diff Chain is a chain of "DID Diff Messages" that contain JSON objects which only list the differences between the previous DID Document and the next state.

 ### Previous Message Id